What is the Excel IFERROR Function used for?

 So, when we apply formula =Amount/Number of People

-Now, we want to replace this error by a value ‘No of Person < 1’, we will use IFERROR function in Excel.
+Now, we want to replace this error by a value ‘No of Person < 1’, we will use the IFERROR function.

 =IFERROR((A2/B2)), No of Person < 1’)

-Suppose we have some numbers that need to be added and by mistake if someone writes a wrong formula for sum we get #NAME? error.
+Suppose we have some numbers that need to be added, and by mistake, if someone writes a wrong formula for the sum, we get #NAME? error.

-Instead of SUM, if the user writes wrong formula, #NAME? error is generated.
+Instead of SUM, if the user writes the wrong formula, #NAME? an error is generated.

-Using IFERROR excel function, we can handle this error by simply, passing the second argument a value, for example, ‘Typed Wrong Formula’.
+Using the IFERROR excel function, we can handle this error by simply passing the second argument a value, for example, ‘Typed Wrong Formula.’

-So, to rectify this error we can use the IFERROR excel function by changing the formula to
+So, to rectify this error, we can use the IFERROR function by changing the formula to

-You can see we have used another formula SUM to calculate the sum of three values given and passed it as a second argument in IFERROR function in Excel.
+You can see we have used another formula, SUM, to calculate the sum of three values given and passed it as a second argument in the IFERROR function.

-Using IFERROR excel function we can pass a value ‘A Negative Number’ for negative values, to avoid this error.
+Using the IFERROR excel function, we can pass a value ‘A Negative Number’ for negative values to avoid this error.

-Suppose, we have two numbers in cell A2 and A3 and we want to divide value of cell A by value cell B.
+Suppose we have two numbers in cell A2 and A3, and we want to divide the value of cell A by value cell B.

-Since the reference was deleted Excel is unable to find the reference value in the formula, hence throws #REF! error.
+Since the reference was deleted, Excel is unable to find the reference value in the formula; hence it throws #REF! error.

-Using IFERROR excel function, we can pass a value_if_error, ‘Reference Deleted’.
+Using the IFERROR excel function, we can pass a value_if_error, ‘Reference Deleted.’

 We have two values in cell A2 and A3, A2 and we want to add these two values in cell A2 and A3,

-A2 contains a numeric value whereas A3 contains a text value.
-When we add these two value we get a #VALUE!
+A2 contains a numeric value, whereas A3 contains a text value.
+When we add these two values, we get a #VALUE!
 Error.

 Since an incorrect data type is used in the formula, it returned a #VALUE!
 Error

 This has been a guide to IFERROR Excel Function.
-Here we discuss the IFERROR Formula and how to use IFERROR in Excel along with practical examples and downloadable excel templates.
+Here we discuss the IFERROR Formula and how to use it along with practical examples and downloadable excel templates.
 You may also look at these useful functions in excel –